wp-plugins/wpdiscuz/readme.txt

 **wpDiscuz Features:**

 * | **Front-end**
-* | Adds a new comments box on posts page
+* | Adds interactive comment box on posts and other content types
 * | Responsive comments form and comment threads design
-* | Interactive, clean, simple and easy user interface and user experience
+* | Clean, simple and easy user interface and user experience
 * | Fast and easy comment form with ajax validation and data submitting
 * | Allows to create a new discussion thread and reply to existing comment
 * | Ajax button "Load More Comments" instead of simple comments pagination